hexbatch/apple-core/v1/docs/layers/f-transactions/contracts.md

 * The transaction for each subscription cost to keep from moving the token out of the group
   * must have a txn
   * must have an end time
-  * At the end time, will move the token out of the group
+  * At the end time, will try to do the re-subscription using that txn (unless limits to resubscribing)
-    * unless the loop agreement is pending or successful for the next one
+    * txn failure will move the token out
-    * do not need loop transaction but just provide a new transaction to be agreed on
+    * agreement failure will move the token out (someone cancelled)

 With subscriptions, can set up rates, terms, limits and costs
 * Can set up how the costs are paid